dbaron/details-styling/README.md

 It should be possible
 to have the opening/closing of the details widget animate, and for that animation to be styled with CSS transitions or animations.
+This includes both animation of the height (with appropriate clipping and maybe opacity) of the contents of the details, and possibly also animation of the marker (e.g., rotation of a marker triangle).

 ## Options